 The Unified CVP Call Server provides call control capabilities for SIP and H.323 through the SIP and H.323 services.
 The Unified CVP Call Server can also integrate with the Unified CCE Call Router through the Intelligent Contact Management (ICM) service.
-The IVR service allows the server to run VXML Micro applications and to create VoiceXML pages.
+The IVR service provides a platform to run VXML Micro applications and to create VoiceXML pages.